DavidKe410/Tunnel-Vision/README.md

 - ToF: Time of flight

 TODO:
+- Initial placement of edfs -> increase chord length, push back rotation axis to clear for gears.
+Ideally no middle rack but if wide enough.
 1. Determine mapping sensors, model them, and place in their desired configurations
 2. Create the structure around FV + mapping components
      - Shrink holes for plastic tapping